Director, Transportation and Senior Economist

-Prior to Energy Innovation, Chris served as Policy Director for the BlueGreen Alliance, where he testified before the U.S. House Energy and Commerce Committee’s Power and Energy Subcommittee.
-He held the role of Climate Economist for the Union of Concerned Scientists, where he was appointed to California’s Economic and Technology Advancement Advisory Committee.
-He also worked as a Senior Research Associate at Lawrence Berkeley National Laboratory.
-Chris holds a PhD in environmental economics and a master’s degree in public policy from the University of California, Berkeley.
-His work has been published in peer-reviewed journals such as the Electricity Journal, Energy Policy, and Land Economics.
+Before EI, Chris was Policy Director for the BlueGreen Alliance, where he testified before the U.S. House Energy and Commerce Committee’s Power and Energy Subcommittee.
+He also served as Climate Economist for the Union of Concerned Scientists, where he was appointed to California’s Economic and Technology Advancement Advisory Committee.
+Prior to that, Chris worked as a Senior Research Associate in the International Energy Studies Group at Lawrence Berkeley National Laboratory.